Introduction to MariaDB export database

 Explanation

-In the above syntax we use mysqldump command to export the database here specified user name means user name that refers to the database.
-After that we use the specified database name for the name of the database that we need to export and in the last part of syntax contains the data-dump.sql is the file name, it will be generated along with all the database information.
-This command does not generate any visual output so first we need to verify the generated copy is correct or not.
+In the above syntax, we use the mysqldump command to export the database here, specified user name means user name that refers to the database.
+After that, we use the specified database name for the name of the database that we need to export, and the last part of syntax contains the data-dump.sql is the file name, it will be generated along with all the database information.
+This command does not generate any visual output, so first, we need to verify whether the generated copy is correct.

-How to export database in MariaDB using various ways?
+How to export a database in MariaDB using various ways?

 Let’s see how we can export databases in MariaDB as follows.

-Basically we can perform backup by using two methods as follows.
+We can perform a backup by using two methods, as follows.

 1. By using Logical Export

-In logical Export we can restore data on the other hardware configuration such as DBMS or MariaDB version.
+In logical Export, we can restore data on the other hardware configuration, such as DBMS or MariaDB version.
 The Logical export is more flexible.
-We can perform logical export at the level of table and database because of flexibility reasons.
-The size of logical export is larger as compared to the physical export and it takes more time to back and restore the database.
+We can perform logical export at the table and database level for flexibility reasons.
+The logical export size is larger than the physical export and takes more time to back and restore the database.
 The log files and configuration files we cannot consider for logical export.

 2. By using Physical Export

-In physical export we cannot restore data on other hardware configurations like DBMS or different MariaDB versions.
+We cannot restore data in physical export on other hardware configurations like DBMS or different MariaDB versions.
 We can perform physical export at the level of directories and files.

-In a logical export database we use mysqldump command, this is more suitable or we can say that more flexible way to perform logical export and it is suitable for small databases.
-If database size is large then it also required large time to table export.
-The mysqldump exports data into the sql format as well as it also exports the data into the other format such as CSV or XML format and it can be easily imported into the other database.
-We are also able to dump the data into the other version of MariaDB, MySQL and another DBMS.
+In a logical export database, we use the mysqldump command, this is more suitable, or we can say that more flexible way to perform logical export, and it is suitable for small databases.
+If the database size is large, it also requires a large table export time.
+The mysqldump exports data into the sql format and the data into the other format, such as CSV or XML format, and can be easily imported into the other database.
+We can also dump the data into the other version of MariaDB, MySQL, and other DBMS.

 Logical Export of InnoDB

-In InnoDB it uses the buffer pool concept to store data and index of its table in the memory.
-When we consider performance then buffer is very important for that purpose.
-The buffer contains the frequently accessed data from MariaDB server.
-When we perform a full table scan at that time it copies all data into the buffer pool but this is the disadvantage of logical export because every time it scans the entire table or database and it is a time consuming process, so how we can avoid this problem by using the innidb_old_blocks_time system variable.
-It works with milliseconds that means recently accessed data inserted into the new sub list of buffer pool and data which is accessed only ounces should remain in the old sub list of buffer pool.
+InnoDB uses the buffer pool concept to store data and index its table in the memory.
+When we consider performance, the buffer is very important for that purpose.
+The buffer contains the frequently accessed data from the MariaDB server.
+When we perform a full table scan at that time, it copies all data into the buffer pool, but this is the disadvantage of logical export because every time it scans the entire table or database, it is a time consuming process, so how we can avoid this problem by using the innidb_old_blocks_time system variable.
+It works with milliseconds, meaning recently accessed data is inserted into the new sub list of the buffer pool, and data accessed only ounces should remain in the old sub list of the buffer pool.

 - Examples